Joannes Vermeer - Girl With A Pearl Earring c. 1665

 By cross-referencing period styles, forms and the materials used in the history of jewelry, dealers and collectors can period date pieces with a greater deal of accuracy.
 After-all, bones & stones, antique diamonds, including the amazing blue gemstones, and antique gold work don't lie.

 Antique jewelry and 20th century Jewelry, may be embellished with precious and non-precious gemstones.

 Each piece tells it's own story.
-Many pieces are expressions of great intimacy.
-Local customs often made it impossible for people in love to express their love openly - Jewelry came to the lover's rescue!
-It offers an intimate form of expression with forever lasting quality.
+Many pieces express great love & intimacy.
+Local culture and traditions often made it impossible for people in love to express their love openly in the past - here, Jewelry came to the lover's rescue!
+It offered an intimate form of expression with forever lasting quality.

 Fine jewelry, crafted using jewelry techniques practiced during that period, involved materials that were popular in that same period.

 Handcrafted Antique Jewelry was executed with painstaking attention to the finest details, just consider Peter Carl Faberge's most celebrated achievements.

 Camilla Duchess of Cornwall's Diamond Engagement Ring is a perfect example of the linear perfection in Art Deco Jewelry of the 20s.

 A symbol of love in the shape of a platinum and diamond antique engagement ring has been appointed keeper of the royal flame of love, for over a generation.
 History and family tradition, add romance and value to a heirloom antique engagement ring.